 4. Replace Those Builder Grade Boob Lights For Statement Makers

 If I had a nickel for every time I said lighting is the jewelry of your room.
-If you have plain jane ceiling lights, swap them out with one of these boob light alternatives.
+If you have plain jane ceiling light fixtures, swap them out with one of these boob light alternatives.
 If you really want to make your home look expensive, add a statement maker pendant light in the foyer, hallway, or dining room — trust me, it’s worth the investment.
 Every single time I post the chandelier in my dining room I’m asked, “Where is that light from?”.
 Again, if you’re a renter, take down the boring light, save it in a box, hang a beautiful light, and swap it back out before you move.
 Easy peasy.

 If money is tight and you’re looking for a more affordable option, check out this flush mount conversion kit.
 Simply remove the glass cover to your old ceiling light and replace it with a drum shade and diffuser — boom — stylish lighting.